FoxArtix/foxnit/README.md

 # foxnit

-Foxnit is a runit wrapper, something similar to systemctl or rc-update, etc.
+Foxnit is a runit wrapper, something similar to systemctl, rc-update, etc.

 # Installing
 ```bash